3d mammogram

 It is important to know that while 3D mammography is a better mammogram, if a patient does not have access to a 3D mammogram, they should still have a 2D mammogram performed annually.

-The 3D mammogram also requires the patient to be able to hold still while the image is taken, so there will be times that a 3D exam is not possible for some patients.
+The 3D mammogram also requires the patient to be able to hold still while the image is taken, so there will be times when a 3D exam is not possible for some patients.

 We suggest the following recommendations for receiving either type of mammogram:

-• Women ages 40 to 49 may benefit from regular mammograms.
+• Women aged 40 to 49 may benefit from regular mammograms.
 Talk to your doctor about your risk factors and when you need to get screened.

-• Women ages 50 to 74 may benefit from regular mammograms.
+• Women aged 50 to 74 may benefit from regular mammograms.
 Screening is recommended at least every two years.

-• If you are under age 40 with a family history of breast cancer, talk to your doctor about all your risk factors and you may need to start mammography at an earlier age.
+• If you are under age 40 with a family history of breast cancer, talk to your doctor about all your risk factors, and if you need to start mammography at an earlier age.

 Kathy also shares her top three steps for good breast care: